Santoshrt999/Interactive-World-Map/README.md

 # Interactive-World-Map
-An interactive world map using python
+An interactive world map using Python, clone and enjoy.